signalfx/splunk-otel-collector/instrumentation/README.md

 See the [Advanced Configuration Guide]( https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html) for details about supported options and defaults for the Java agent.
 These options can be configured via [environment variables](#systemd-environment-variables) or their corresponding [system properties](#configuration-file) after installation.

 > ### Configuration Priority
-> The Java agent can consume configuration from one or more of the following sources
+> The Java agent can consume configuration from one or more of the following sources (ordered from highest to lowest
-> (ordered from highest to lowest priority):
+> priority):
 > 1. Java system properties (`-D` flags) passed directly to the agent.
 For example,
 >      ```shell
 >      JAVA_TOOL_OPTIONS="-javaagent:/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar -Dotel.service.name=my-service"
 >      ```
 > 2. Environment variables
 > 3. Configuration files
 >
-> It may be necessary to check the configuration of the system or individual services for potential conflicts before
+> Before making any changes, check the configuration of the system or individual services for potential conflicts.
-> making any changes.

-### Systemd Environment Variables
+### Systemd environment variables

 The default [`/etc/systemd/system.conf.d/00-splunk-otel-javaagent.conf`](./packaging/fpm/00-splunk-otel-javaagent.conf)
-systemd drop-in file defines the following environment variables to enable the Java agent and sets the path to the default system properties file for agent configuration, respectively:
+`systemd` drop-in file defines the following environment variables to enable the Java agent and sets the path to the default system properties file for agent configuration, respectively:
 - `JAVA_TOOL_OPTIONS=-javaagent:/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar`
 - `OTEL_JAVAAGENT_CONFIGURATION_FILE=/usr/lib/splunk-instrumentation/splunk-otel-javaagent.properties`

-Any changes to this file will affect ***all*** systemd services, unless overriden by [higher-priority](
+Any changes to this file will affect ***all*** `systemd` services, unless overriden by [higher-priority](
 #configuration-priority) system or service configurations.

-> ***Note***: Systemd supports many options/methods for configuring environment variables at the system level or for
+> ***Note***: `Systemd` supports many options/methods for configuring environment variables at the system level or for
-> individual services.
-Consult the documentation specific to your Linux distribution or service before making any
+> individual services, and are not limited to the examples below.
+Consult the documentation specific to your Linux
-> changes.
-For general details about systemd, see the [systemd man page](
+> distribution or service before making any changes.
+For general details about `systemd`, see the [`systemd` man page](
 > https://www.freedesktop.org/software/systemd/man/index.html).

 To add/modify [supported environment variables]( https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html)
 defined in `/etc/systemd/system.conf.d/00-splunk-otel-javaagent.conf` (requires `root` privileges):
 1. **Option A**: Update `DefaultEnvironment` within `/etc/systemd/system.conf.d/00-splunk-otel-javaagent.conf` for the desired environment variables (space-separated `"key=value"` pairs).
 For example:
      ```shell
      $ cat <<EOH > /etc/systemd/system.conf.d/00-splunk-otel-javaagent.conf
      [Manager]